CultivateHQ/cultivateHQ.com/source/posts/2015-10-16-phoenix-elm-4.md

       Html.text "Woo hoo, I'm in a View"
     ```

+### Using the Model in the View

-5. We now have a Model and some initial state.
+We now have a Model and some initial state.
 Let's pass it into our View so that we can display something to our users.

-In our `main` function we can pass the initial model to the view function as a parameter.
+1. In our `main` function we can pass the initial model to the `view` function as a parameter.

     ```haskell
     main =
       view init
     ```

-6. Now we can adjust our View to show the Model.
+2. Now we can adjust our View to show the Model.
 We'll represent our list of seats as an unordered list with each seat being represented by a list item.
 We can use Elm's Html library to do this.
-Each element is represented by a function that takes two lists as arguments, i.e. `ul [] []`.
+Each element is represented by a function that takes two lists as arguments, e.g. `ul [] []`.
 The first list holds the element's attributes, such as `class`, and the second its contents, which can in turn also be other elements.

     ```haskell
     -- VIEW